michaelfisher/picam/README.md

 ##### Install the software
 * Motion is the core of this camera project, and tons of info can be found at the project's [homepage](http://www.lavrsen.dk/foswiki/bin/view/Motion).
 Motion-MMAL is a version of Motion that supports the Raspberry Pi camera module.
 Download it by running: `wget https://www.dropbox.com/s/jw5r1wss32tdibb/motion-mmal-opt.tar.gz`
 * In order to utilize the Bluetooth functionality, you'll need to install software to interface with the Bluetooth adapter plugged in to your Pi.
 Run `sudo apt-get install --no-install-recommends bluetooth`.
 Then, to test if it is working, run `sudo service bluetooth status`.
 The Pi should report that the service is running.
 If not, reboot and run that command again.
 Once Bluetooth is running, run `hcitool scan` to see a list of discoverable devices nearby.
 * To utilize the Amazon S3 storage features of the camera, you'll need to do a few things.
 First you'll need to have a bucket on Amazon's S3 service where your files will be stored.
 Second, you'll need an AWS user with permissions to access that bucket.
-FInally, you need a way for the Pi to access that bucket.
+Finally, you need a way for the Pi to access that bucket.
 The AWS-CLI (Command Line Interface) is the way the Pi will interface with S3.
 To install AWS-CLI, run `sudo apt-get install python-pip`, followed by `sudo pip install awscli`.

+##### Setup Amazon account
+If you don't already have an AWS account, you will need to setup a bucket in Amazon's Simple Storage Service (S3).
+A bucket is a storage place for objects (files).
+You can create and manage buckets through Amazon's [web console] (https://console.aws.amazon.com/s3/home).